Virtuouz/UserGuides/src/docs/EditingPages/editing-normal-pages.md

 tags: Editing Pages
 draft: false
 ---
-When you first create a an image or edit and existing image you'll presented with many options.
+When you first create a an image or edit and existing page you'll presented with many options.
 Lets break each of the options down

 ![](/assets/images/uploads/image-18.png)